widmogrod/zf2-assetic-module/README.md

 ## Simple configuration example

-This example show how to convert "ZF2 Skeleton Application" to load assets via AsseticBundle.
+This example shows how to convert "ZF2 Skeleton Application" to load assets via AsseticBundle.

 1. After install skeleton application move resources from public/ to module/Application/assets
   ```bash